jpirumvaa/jpirumvaa/README.md

 - 👋 Hi, I’m @jpirumva
 - 👀 I’m interested in C++,JavaScript,Python, and Java
-- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on Web, Mobile, and USSD applications development projects
+- 💞️ I’m looking to collaborate on Web, Mobile, and USSD application development projects
 - 📫 You can reach out to me via jirumva@acgroup.rw

 <!---